cloudquery/cloudquery/plugins/source/aws/README.md

 # AWS Source Plugin

-The AWS Source plugin extracts information from many of the supported services by Amazon Web Services (AWS).
+The AWS Source plugin extracts information from many of the supported services by Amazon Web Services (AWS) and loads it into any supported CloudQuery destination (e.g. PostgreSQL).

 ## Links